Posts Tagged Terrorism

 There are two key factors in Ms. Mekhennet’s background that, perhaps, make her the ideal person to even attempt to understand this multi-facetted dilemma:

-- Saudi’s parents were born into different sides of the Sunni/Shia schism; however, they and their family have lived as secular Muslims.
-In fact, Saoud didn’t understand the religious divide, until in her later teens, but without the emotional biases.
-The instability caused by this problem, within the Muslim World, continues to fuel the flow of Muslims toward the West.
+- Ms. Mekhennet’s parents were born into different sects within the Sunni/Shia schism; however, she and her family had always lived as secular Muslims.
+In fact, Saoud only came to realize the problem in her later teens, but without any emotional biases.
+The religious instability caused by the Schism back home, merely fuels the flow of Muslims to the West, further compounding the growth of Terrorism–especially among the young!

-Ms. Mekhennet’s journey took her to various countries in the Middle East, North Africa, South Asia and Western Europe, during which, Saoud interviewed a number of al-Qaeda, ISIS and Taliban leaders.
-Even though those interviews placed her at considerable personal risk, as a journalist, Saoud Mekhennet knew that they were vital to her understanding of both sides of the issue.
+Ms. Mekhennet’s journey took her to various countries within the Middle East, North Africa, South Asia and Western Europe, during which, Saoud interviewed a number of al-Qaeda, ISIS and Taliban leaders.
+Even though those interviews placed her at considerable personal risk, as a journalist, she knew that they were vital to her understanding–and explaining–of both sides of the issue.

 A considerable amount of this book is devoted toward Ms. Mekhennet’s attempt to understand how and why young European Muslims have become radicalized, and join the Jihad.
 Is it a legitimate cause, necessary to save the Islamic way of life, or is it a false reality, based on a hijacked version of Islam–merely replacing one version of beliefs for another?

-Throughout the book, Ms. Mekhennet often questions the false assumptions of such ideas as Weapons of Mass Destruction, false intelligence reported by various Western agencies, and the lack of concern for civilian deaths.
+Throughout the book, Ms. Mekhennet also questions the false assertions behind such ideas as Weapons of Mass Destruction, false intelligence reported by various Western agencies, and the lack of concern for civilian deaths.
 Basically, if we throw off our parochial views and narrow-mindedness, we might begin to understand that there is plenty of blame, for the entire terrorism issue, to go around.

 As somewhat of a summation to her journey, Saoud Mekhennet points out that “…some people in Western countries don’t see the hazards of setting standards for others, as if our way is the right way and the only way.
 This is the same argument that ISIS makes.”